Redact elements by ID

 to redact viewsApply a testID

-attribute to any elements you wish to redact from view capture.
-On iOS only, an additional attribute accessible={false}
+attribute as a prop to any view element you wish to redact from view capture.
+On iOS, an additional attribute accessible={false}

 .